Resources for a better world: ecology, happiness, life, art, spirit and mind, books, musics, movies...

 Let us meet for real!
 Name: Richard Trigaux.
 Artist name: Yichard Muni

-This text is a part of a larger plot.
-So it is better to read first «The Kiss of the Worlds», in order not to spoil it.
+This text is a part of a larger plot, beginning with «The Kiss of the Worlds»

 The Tellutaar city was well known into the Nyidiath world as the «Pearl of the Somman» (The Middle ocean).
 The reason was that it was adorned, on the top of its mountain, by the magnificent scenery of a huge temple complex, featuring three large domes and six elegant minarets of pink bricks, into a park of huge ancient trees.
 Since 1700 years, the temples were served and maintained almost without interruption, together with the luxury abodes of the priests, several other minor temples, numerous theatres and mansions, and the former palace of the Marshis (The ancient Lords of Tellutaar), in a cascade of pink walls and greenery.